tequeter/dryspec/README.md

 Either way,
 - Start with your code changes (and nothing else) staged in Git.
-- Ask LeanSDD (critique mode, if there is such a thing) to look for inconsistencies between your staged code changes and the existing specifications.
+- Ask LeanSDD Spec Critic to look for inconsistencies between your staged code changes and the existing specifications.
 - Fix as you see fit, possibly using a new context depending on the situation.
-- Commit.
+If using an agent, it SHALL ask the user when faced with conflicts.

 ## Installation

 LeanSDD aims at being as being as simple as possible.
 It features no CLI tool, and only a limited amount of configuration in your AI agent that you'll perform yourself.

 ## UI